TracyGJG/utilities/docs/tools.md

 ### Parameters

-- jsonObject (JS Object) subject of the Object to String convertion.
+- jsonObject: (JS Object) subject of the Object to String convertion.
-- replacer (function) used to intercept the convertion process.
+- replacer: (function) used to intercept the convertion process.
-- spaces (number) of spaces used to indent scopes of the Object.
+- spaces: (number) of spaces used to indent scopes of the Object.

 ### Return Value